Concept: Real-Time API Deployment¶

 For review, return to the article on How the Dataiku Architecture Supports MLOps.

-For the rest of the lesson, we’ll focus on real-time APIs and how they work in Dataiku DSS.
+For the rest of the lesson, we’ll focus on real-time APIs and how they work in Dataiku.

-When deploying to the API node in Dataiku DSS, there are some important terms to know.
+When deploying to the API node in Dataiku, there are some important terms to know.

 API (Application Programming Interface)¶